-Ketamine has a long history in medicine where it is used as a dissociative anesthetic, sedative, and painkiller and is often employed in the emergency department for such procedures as resetting a broken arm or repairing lacerations.
+Ketamine has a long history in medicine where it is used as a dissociative anesthetic, sedative, and painkiller and is often used in the operating room or in the emergency department during surgeries or procedures.

 More recently, ketamine has gained notoriety for its ability to quickly help a variety of mental health conditions such as anxiety, depression, and post-traumatic stress disorder.
-Unlike other antidepressant medications, ketamine acts quickly and may have a significant impact even after a single dose.
+Unlike other antidepressant medications, ketamine tends to start working quickly and have a longer duration of treatment effect.

 It is also showing promise to work in tandem with antidepressants in patients with treatment-resistant depression who wouldn’t otherwise benefit from traditional antidepressants and therapy.
 Another reason that it is highly considered is the quick action, meaning that you get the effects much faster than traditional antidepressants.